GrejSegura/datasciencecoursera/Assignments_Quizzes/Getting_and_Cleaning_Data/Week 4/CodeBook.md

 2. "Subject"
+An identifier of the subject who carried out the expirement.
 There 30 subjects observed in the data.

+#### The following variables are the mean and standard deviation measurements
-#### The ff are averaged values of all observations for the Subject and their Activities
+#### averaged values of all observations for the Subject and their Activities.
-The data set, other than "Activity" and "Subject" contains the mean and standard deviations
+#### The data set, other than "Activity" and "Subject" contains the mean and standard deviations

 3. "tBodyAcc-mean()-X"
 4. "tBodyAcc-mean()-Y"